-The Grand Vitara proved an easy travel partner for a weekend in the Georgia mountains.
-With its V6 engine, the cut and thrust of the Grand Vitara really isn't matched by any other mini-utilities.
-A small tip of the throttle and the Grand Vitara lunges forward.
-While SUV aerodynamics and a hefty curb weight take the edge off as speeds rise, the Grand Vitara's 160 foot-pounds of torque make themselves known in city driving.
+The V6 engine is responsive; a small tip of the throttle and the Grand Vitara lunges forward.
+The Escape and Tribute offer more power with their 200-horsepower V6, but the CR-V (146 horsepower), and the RAV4 (148 horsepower) have less.
+While bricklike aerodynamics and a hefty curb weight take the edge off as speeds rise, the Grand Vitara's 160 pound-feet of torque makes for responsive performance in city driving.
 With four valves per cylinder, the V6 revs smoothly and builds power quickly.
-Peak torque arrives at 4000 rpm, peak horsepower at a lofty 6000 rpm.
+Peak torque arrives at 4000 rpm, peak horsepower at 6000 rpm.
 Yet the Grand Vitara JLX+ can get 19 mpg in the city, 21 on the highway.
-We observed slightly better economy figures in actual mixed driving.

 Suzuki has done a great job of making the Grand Vitara's body structure strong and rattle-free.
 It seems sturdy enough to take serious on- and off-road punishment.
 Yet the Grand Vitara is fairly quiet, without a lot of rolling noise from the drivetrain or suspension.
 The engine and transmission have a slight whine that grows as speeds increase, but it barely requires the driver to speak up.

 Given our druthers, the Grand Vitara's steering is the first thing we'd change.
 Off-roaders need some play on center to absorb kickback from large bumps.
 But perhaps the Grand Vitara has a bit too much of that play.
-On the road, its steering slack is noticeable, and takes some attention to keep on a clean track.
+On the road, its steering slack is noticeable, and takes some attention to keep on the straight and narrow.

-Suzuki's Grand Vitara bears little resemblance to the smaller, leaner Sidekick that came before it.
-Sophisticated for a small truck, the Grand Vitara offers cabin room for four adults in comfort, a simple four-wheel-drive system, and a snappy V6 engine unlike anything else in the class.
+Suzuki's Grand Vitara is a very solid effort.
+Sophisticated for a small truck, the Grand Vitara offers cabin room for four adults in comfort, a simple four-wheel-drive system, and a snappy V6 engine.

 Weekend thrill seekers who need a tall wagon to ferry kayaks to remote places will groove on the Grand Vitara.
 But it also serves well for those who simply want an all-purpose vehicle with a strong dose of SUV flair.